DrakirL/DrakirL.github.io/p10/rules/general.md

 **Checks**<br>
 Checks are Tests that you make to see if some task sits within your skillset.
 (PHRASING?) <br>
 On a success, you will successfully complete the task, however long it happens to take, provided you're using the right tools/materials.
-On a fail, the time or resources used may be wasted, you suffer any consequences for failure, and you may be unable to try that specific Check again for a while (the circumstances must be changed in some way). <br>
+On a fail, you suffer whatever the consequences of failure are in the given context. <br>
+For example: The time or resources used to attempt crafting an item could be wasted.
+That glass of poisoned wine is too much, so you take Poison damage and fall unconscious.
+The bartender may not let you question him any further until you change your approach. <br>
 Checks will specify a Skill much more often than an Attribute.

 **Saves**<br>
-Saves are Tests that you are *forced* to make by some external influence actively attempting to hit/inflict you with some kind of effect. <br>
+Saves are Tests that you are *forced* to make by some external influence actively attempting to directly hit/affect you with some kind of effect. <br>
-The Difficulty of the Test should be pre-determined by the source's Attributes and Level?. <br>
+The Difficulty of the Test should be pre-determined by the source's Passive Skills. <br>
 On a success, the incoming effect may be negated (or at least partially mitigated).
 On a fail, you suffer the full extend of the effect. <br>
-Saves most often specify an Attribute, but Skills are not that rare.
+Saves prefer to specify an Attribute rather than a specific Skill.

 ## Advantage & Disadvantage
 The surrounding circumstances for a Test may be either helpful or hurtful.
 This is represented by giving the roll either Advantage or Disadvantage. <br>